SQL Query

 SELECT first_name FROM customers

-What it returns is a table of names where the names can obviously repeat:
+It returns a table of names where the names can repeat:

 Alice